seanreed1111/sql-recipes/recipes.md

 | Sherry    | 47    |
 | Elizabeth | 100   |
 +-----------+------------+
-The technique of displaying one value but sorting by another is also useful when you want to display composite values that are formed from multiple columns but that don’t sort the way you want.
+The technique of displaying one value but sorting by another is also useful when you want to display composite values that are formed FROM multiple columns but that don’t sort the way you want.
 For example, the mail table lists message senders using separate srcuser and srchost values.
-If you want to display message senders from the mail table as email addresses in srcuser@srchost format with the username first, you can construct those values using the following expression:
+If you want to display message senders FROM the mail table as email addresses in srcuser@srchost format with the username first, you can construct those values using the following expression:
 CONCAT(srcuser,'@',srchost)
 However, those values are no good for sorting if you want to treat the hostname as more significant than the username.
 Instead, sort the results using the underlying col- umn values rather than the displayed composite values: mysql> SELECT t, CONCAT(srcuser,'@',srchost) AS sender, size